 The crypt of Saint John church:

-Here is one of the new exposition telling about sugar industry.
-I had no idea that there was advanced sugar industry in Israel and it was exported to Europe:
+Here is one of the new exposition telling about the sugar industry.
+I had no idea that there was an advanced sugar industry in Israel and it was exported to Europe:

 Besides the excavations that you can see in the photo above, the pillars Hall also holds the artists market: